Van Jones Snaps At Wendy Williams For Asking Him About His Divorce During Her Show

 Jones had likely mistaken the large floral ring on Williams’ left hand as her wedding ring.
 While Williams does wear the ring on-air frequently, it is not in fact the ring given to her by Hunter.

-Williams is a self proclaimed gossip queen, known for her catchphrase “their business is our business.”
+Williams is a self-proclaimed gossip queen, known for her catchphrase “their business is our business.”
 But lately she’s found herself the subject of celebrity gossip, not just because of her marital problems.
 Last month the television personality opened up on-air about living in a sober house as she fights her addiction to alcohol.
 She has told fans that her recovery process is going well and she has a whole new life planned for her and her son.